paratestphp/paratest/README.md

 -------------
 ParaTest's test suite depends on PHPUnit being installed via composer.
 Make sure you run `composer install` after cloning.

-Unit tests for this project are in the `test/ParaTest` directory and the `it/ParaTest` directory.
-The bootstrap file is contained in the `test` directory.

 To run unit tests:
 `vendor/bin/phpunit --bootstrap test/bootstrap.php test/ParaTest`